OpenNews/srccon/sponsors.md

 ## Coffee & Tea Hack Station Sponsor

 Our Coffee & Tea Hacking Stations are where SRCCON attendees come together at breaks to make each other hot beverages and compare session notes.
-Our Coffee & Tea Hacking Station sponsor recieves:
+Our Coffee & Tea Hacking Station Sponsor receives:

 * 1 free ticket to SRCCON.
 * Recyclable coffee cups with your logo on them.